has twice stood International Horse Agility World Champion

 In 2013 Nick and Dawn founded the Moorland Exmoor Foal Project

 to help like-minded Exmoor pony breeders, owners and enthusiasts network and connect.
-This work has evolved to benefit Exmoor ponies from foals to veterans, along with their breeders, owners and enthusiasts, on Exmoor, across the UK and overseas - so the projects have been given the combined name of the Exmoor Pony Project.
+This work has evolved to benefit Exmoor ponies from foals to veterans, along with their breeders, owners and enthusiasts, on Exmoor, across the UK and overseas - so the projects have evolved into the Exmoor Pony Project.

 Nick and Dawn are founder members of the Moorland Exmoor Pony Breeders Group (MEPBG)